Grade Level: 5 (3-5)

 So, what happens if all these signals that your brain receives do not agree with each other?
 As a demonstration, everyone stand up next to your desk.
 Now raise one of your legs and balance there for a little while.
 Now put your leg down and close your eyes.
 Raise the same leg and again, try to balance.
 Did you notice a difference?
 Why do you think this is?
 You can balance much easier when your brain has input from your eyes and your inner ear (hairs in the semicircular canals).
 Both senses tell your brain if you are sitting, lying down, standing on your head, etc. Without both signals or with conflicting signals, your brain does not always interpret the information correctly.

 This same thing happens when astronauts first get to space.
 The hairs in the inner ear respond to gravity to determine which way is up and which way is down; in a situation with little or no gravity, these little sensors are not able to do their jobs.
 In space, your eyes are able to tell which direction is up and down, but your inner ear no longer has a vertical reference.
 This causes your brain to receive conflicting signals in space and often results in headaches, nausea and vomiting.
 In fact, 2/3 of astronauts get sick, especially in their first time in space.
 This is the same reason that people on Earth get car sick (especially if they are reading while moving).
 In this situation, the inner ear correctly determines that the body is moving, while the eyes think the body is sitting still.
 That is why it is better to sit in the front seat while reading, so your eyes get a sense of motion and are not staring at the stationary seat in front of you.
 Eventually, a body in space adapts to this new environment by relying on the eyes for its position and ignoring most of the signals from the inner ear.
 Engineers are developing a space-motion sickness medicine to help astronauts not get sick but not make them sleepy either.
+Engineers also need to consider the importance of preventing further injury if one of the delicate parts of the body like the head are compromised.
+Students can conduct the associated activity Engineering a Mountain Rescue Litter to design and build small-sized rescue litter prototypes to evacuate injured people (modeled by a potato) from the backcountry.

 Lesson Background and Concepts for Teachers